git933/git933/README.md

 ---

-- ### 201125 : Presentation
+- ### 210616 : Development of Artificial Intelligence for Early Detection of Arrhythmia

-  Electric circuit design presentation

 ---